EdgeFirstAI/documentation/docs/studio/projects.md

 ## Delete Project

-1. Click on project extended menu drop down (three vertically aligned dots) on the project card.
+1. Click on project contect menu (three vertically aligned dots) on the project card.
 2. Click "Move to Recycle Bin".
 2. The project is moved to the recycle bin.
 Remove the project from the recycle bin to actually free the storage space.

 ## Edit Project

-1. Click on project menu drop down (three vertically aligned dots) on the project card.
+1. Click on project context menu (three vertically aligned dots) on the project card.
 2. Click "Edit".
 3. Change the name or description as desired.
 4. Click "Apply Changes".